marinoandrea/hoppipolla/scenarios/README.md

 The scenarios are meant for testing the framework, therefore the user should setup a local SCION network following [this guide](https://docs.scion.org/en/latest/dev/run.html).

+In order to allow SCION to run with `docker compose`, make sure to also run `make docker-images` after you built the SCION project.

 Once you have installed SCION locally, you should set the `HOPPIPOLLA_SCION_HOME` variable to wherever your [`scion`](https://github.com/scionproto/scion) source code has been cloned.
 You can do this in a `.env` file that must be placed in